Texas Roadhous Looks to Continue to Trade Below its Annual-Low Share Price Today | Comtex SmarTrend

 Texas Roadhous Looks to Continue to Trade Below its Annual-Low Share Price Today

-Shares of Texas Roadhous (NASDAQ:TXRH) traded today at $46.20, breaking its 52-week low.
-Approximately 249,000 shares have changed hands today, as compared to an average 30-day volume of 1.2 million shares.
+Shares of Texas Roadhous (NASDAQ:TXRH) traded today at $34.09, breaking its 52-week low.
+This new low was reached on below average trading volume as 284,000 shares traded hands, while the average 30-day volume is approximately 1.2 million shares.

 Texas Roadhouse, Inc. is a moderately priced, full service restaurant chain.